NPellet/lambda-wrappers/README.md

 ## <a name='Secretinjection'></a>Secret injection

 Another cool feature of those lambda wrappers is that secrets from the AWS Secret Manager can be injected before the handler is called.
-Secrets are fetched during a cold start, of after a 2h cache has expired, but never in between.
+Secrets are fetched during a cold start, of after a 2h cache has expired, but otherwise, the secret values are cached and reused between invocations.

-They are exposed in two ways:
+Secrets are exposed in two ways:
 - Injected into process.env
 - Available in the controller method (the 2nd argument)